 00:00

-Kràtema is a musical composition comprising, instead of a text, meaningless syllables such as te-ri-rem, to-ro-ro and ne-ne-na.
-The absence of a text leaves the composer at liberty to create an exquisite score of pure music.
-The 17th-century scholar and Metropolitan of Philadelphia, Yerasimos Vlachos the Cretan, wrote that, ‘according to symbolic theology the te-re-re signifies nothing other than the incomprehensibility of the Theotokos, the Mother of God’.
-Michalis Adamis observes that the kràtema is the ultimate form of Byzantine music expressed in consummate compositions complete in themselves.
+Kratema is a musical composition that employs, instead of a text, meaningless syllables such as te-ri-rem, to-ro-ro, and ne-ne-na.
+The absence of words allows the composer the freedom to create an exquisite score of pure music.
+The 17th-century scholar and Metropolitan of Philadelphia, Yerasimos Vlachos the Cretan, wrote that “according to symbolic theology, the te-re-re signifies nothing other than the incomprehensibility of the Theotokos, the Mother of God”.
+Michalis Adamis observes that the kratema represents the ultimate form of Byzantine music, expressed in consummate compositions complete in themselves.

-Live recording from the concert The known and unknown Domna at the Megaron, the Athens Concert Hall, in 29/10/1998.
+Live recording from the concert The Known and the Unknown Domna, held on 29 October 1998 at the Megaron — the Athens Concert Hall.

 First Chanter